Propranolol can be used to treat a wide variety of conditions - from high blood pressure to migraine headaches and even mental health issues.

 It works by acting on chemicals in your bloodstream to affect the circulation of blood through your body and stop your heart from beating too quickly.

-Our GPs can talk through the symptoms you’ve been experiencing, explore your medical and family history and advise on whether propranolol could help address your condition.
+Our GPs can talk through the symptoms you’ve been experiencing and advise on whether propranolol could help address your condition.

 Propranolol is typically taken orally and comes in tablet, capsule or liquid form.
-Since it can be used to treat such a wide range of conditions and comes in a variety of forms, there’s no ‘average’ dose and your doctor will be able to provide more information on the appropriate dosage for your condition.
+Since it can be used to treat such a wide range of conditions there’s no ‘average’ dose.

-However, once you’ve started taking propranolol, you shouldn’t stop or alter your dosage without speaking to a doctor first.
-Suddenly stopping can cause conditions to get worse, while changing the dosage could have a range of negative effects.
+Once you’ve started taking propranolol, you shouldn’t stop or alter your dosage without speaking to a doctor.
+Suddenly stopping can cause conditions to get worse, while changing the dosage could have negative effects.

-If you miss a dose, simply take the next one as soon as you remember.
-However, if it’s nearing the time that you’re scheduled to take your next dose, you shouldn’t take the missed dose.
+If you miss a dose, take the next one as soon as you remember.
+If it’s nearing the time that you’re scheduled to take your next dose, you shouldn’t take the missed dose.
 It’s important not to double up on doses, since this can cause a variety of unpleasant symptoms.

 Propranolol has a wide range of applications and is frequently used to treat conditions like: